 Midwest Energy is replacing all electric and natural gas meters with automated meters.
 Installation began in 2016, and will be substantially completed in 2017.
-Installation of commercial three-phase electric meters will extend beyond 2017.
+Installation of commercial three-phase electric meters will extend into 2018.

 Automated meters look similar to your current electric or gas meter, and they measure electric or gas usage the same way your current meter does.
 But they're "automated" in that they contain a small radio transmitter that sends your usage information back to our offices every one to four hours.
 Automated electric meters also provide data on voltage, as well as any disruptions that occur on the power lines.
 Midwest Energy will deploy automated meters for all electric and natural gas meters now in service.

 Automated meters will help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.